Everybody knows Paris as the perfect getaway for romantic couples.

 Don’t forget your cameras and refreshments.

-Recommended for: Kids above 2 years of age and adults.
+Recommended for: Kids above two years of age and adults.

 Both kids and adults can’t deny the charm of Disneyland Paris.